Ezra Cornell: Personal life

 Ezra Cornell was a birthright Quaker, but was later disowned by the Society of Friends for marrying outside the faith to a "world's woman", Mary Ann Wood, a Methodist, on March 19, 1831.

 On February 24, 1832, Cornell wrote the following response to his expulsion from The Society of Friends due to his marriage: "I have always considered that choosing a companion for life was a very important affair and that my happiness or misery in this life depended on the choice."

 He died in 1874.
 Cornell is interred in Sage Chapel on Cornell's campus along with Daniel Willard Fiske and Jennie McGraw.
-Cornell was originally laid to rest in Ithaca City Cemetery in Ithaca and later then moved to Sage Chapel.
+Cornell was originally laid to rest in Ithaca City Cemetery in Ithaca and later moved to Sage Chapel.

 His eldest son, Alonzo B. Cornell, was later governor of New York.
 Since its founding, the university's charter specified that the eldest lineal descendant of Cornell is granted a life seat on Cornell University's board of trustees, currently Charles Ezra Cornell.
 (Charles Ezra Cornell took the post on November 17, 1969.)

 In 1990, G. David Low, graduate of Cornell University and Space Shuttle astronaut, took with him into outer space a pair of tan silk socks worn by Ezra Cornell on his wedding day in 1831.